Certified algorithms for equilibrium states of local quantum Hamiltonians: Introduction

-where $h_X$ is the interaction term acting only on the finite set of sites $X \subset \ZZ^D$.
-We assume the Hamiltonian $H$ to be translation-invariant, and finite range, meaning that $h_X$ is nonzero only when $X$ is contained in a ball of fixed radius for a standard metric.\footnote{The relaxations we define can be easily adapted for arbitrary local Hamiltonians on a finite number of sites.} The set of equilibrium states at temperature $T \geq 0$ is the set of states $\rho$ that minimize $\tr(H\rho)-TS(\rho)$, where $\tr(H\rho)$ is the energy, and $S(\rho)$ is the entropy.
-Note that for infinite systems the thermal equilibrium state is not necessarily unique, and this property lies at the heart of the existence of phase transitions.
+where $h_X$ is the interaction term acting only on the finite set of sites $X \subset \sites$.
+We assume that the Hilbert space describing each site has finite dimension $d$ and the Hamiltonian $H$ is local, meaning that $h_X$ is nonzero only when $X$ has size smaller than a constant.
+For finite systems, the set of equilibrium states at temperature $T \geq 0$ is the set of states $\rho$ that minimize $\tr(H\rho)-TS(\rho)$, where $\tr(H\rho)$ is the energy, and $S(\rho)$ is the entropy.
+At $T > 0$, this set reduces to a single equilibrium state also called the Gibbs state given by $\rho = \frac{e^{-H/T}}{\tr e^{-H/T}}$.
+However, for infinite systems the thermal equilibrium state is not necessarily unique, and this property lies at the heart of the existence of phase transitions.

 Given the description of such a system, our objective is to determine physical properties of the corresponding equilibrium states.
-For example, consider a local observable $O_x$ acting on a single lattice site $x \in \ZZ^D$, e.g., the magnetization in the z-direction $O_x=Z_x$ for a spin-$1/2$ system.
-A physical property of interest is then the magnetization per site which is given by the average expectation value of the observables $O_x$.
-If the equilibrium state $\rho$ is translation-invariant then for any $x, y \in \ZZ^D$, $\tr(\rho O_x) = \tr(\rho O_y)$ is equal to the average value of $O$ on the system.
-Consider now the set of values $\tr(\rho O_x)$ that an equilibrium state at temperature $T = 1/\beta$ can take.
-Due to nonuniqueness of equilibrium states, this set is in general an interval which we will denote by
+Consider a local observable $O$, e.g., the magnetization in the z-direction for a spin-$1/2$ system for some site $x \in \sites$.
+We are interested in the set of values $\tr(\rho O)$ that an equilibrium state at temperature $T = 1/\beta$ can take:

-In fact, a criterion to detect nonuniqueness of equilibrium states is $\Omin_{\beta} < \Omax_{\beta}$.
-A prominent (classical) example of this is the spontaneous magnetization of the 2D Ising model below the critical temperature, whereby $O$ is the magnetization and $\Omin_{\beta} < 0 < \Omax_{\beta}$ for all $\beta$ above some critical value.
-We can now state our main result.